CONTENT

 Too many details at once will be overwhelming, so focus on giving them one key thing to be excited about.

-4. Point customers to the next action you want them to take.
+4. Point customers to the next action.

-This is the big one.
 You’ve put all the work into grabbing your customers’ attention.
-Now it’s time to direct that engagement toward the action you want them to take.
+Now it’s time to tell them exactly what to do next, and share a direct link so they know exactly where to go.

 kevin-doran-ra-marketing-headshot